isomerpages/nyp-sirs/_digital-programmes/5r-level-up-customer-engagement-with-live-streaming.md

 stream using various tools, equipment and software to help you level up your engagement with your customers!</p>

-<p>This workshop is suitable for entrepreneurs and aspiring entrepreneurs, managers/leaders communication functions
-in an organisation, marketing/corporate communication professionals/executives, social media specialists who are looking for new channels to engage customers.</p>

-<i>*Participants with basic knowledge in digital marketing will benefit from this workshop.
-If not, you are strongly
-encouraged to attend our ‘Introduction to Digital Marketing’ course.</i>

 <h4>Outline</h4>
 <ul>
 <li>Plan and create content, script and programme flow for your live streaming</li>